faunalia/HealthQGIS/packaging/howto.rst

 4. you will find the final package (for 64bit if you didn't specify the architecure) in the `ms-windows` folder of the repo.
 You can simply copy this file and install QGIS on a Windows machine

-5. `creatensis` is a very powerful toll that allows to create a customized QGIS.
+5. `creatensis` is a very powerful tool that allows to create a customized QGIS.
 This means that you can include additional plugins, configuration files, etc..

 	#.  create the `addons` directory in `ms-windows/osgeo4w`